 scrubbing the sides.
 An additional rinse should be carried out

 with 5% sodium hydroxide solution which should remain in the

 container overnight.
 Impermeable gauntlets should be worn during

-Decontaminated containers should not be used for food and drink.
+Decontaminated containers should not be used for other purposes.

-Spillage of carbofuran and its formulations should be removed by
+Spillage of the compound or formulations should be removed by

 washing with 5% sodium hydroxide solution and then rinsing with

 large quantities of water.

 4.4 EMERGENCY AID